Best Steps To Grow Cauliflower In Containers

 Thin to 18-24 inches apart (if growing more than one seedling in a container), or remove all except the most vigorous seedling from each pot once they have two true leaves.

-Choose the second option if your pots are too huge or awkward to transport easily.
+Choose the second option (outdoors) if your pots are too huge or awkward to transport easily.
 Starting seedlings in trays or tiny pots allows you to use a heating pad to control the soil temperature.

 Fill a seed beginning tray or cells halfway with the seed starting mix.
 Sow one seed per cell or two to three inches apart in a tray ¼ to ½ inch deep.
 If you're beginning them in cold weather, place your seed starting tray on a heat mat set to 70°F.